 Heart Speaks to Heart Campaign

-With growing pupil numbers; academic and sporting success; and a continued reputation for excellence, we launch the Heart Speaks To Heart campaign from a position of strength.
+We firmly believe in the Oratory Family, a community where everyone is included: pupils and their parents, Old Oratorians, former parents, current and former staff, and friends.
+With growing pupil numbers, academic and sporting success, and a continued reputation for excellence, we launch the Heart Speaks To Heart campaign from a position of strength.
 We recognise and embrace the changing world around us and look forward to continuing to enrich the lives of current and future pupils.

 Kindest Hearts, Brightest Minds - increasing opportunities for young people